 Auburn Speedsters Company / established 1971

-Manufactured: Auburn Speedsters "they looked like a copy of a
+Manufactured: Auburn Speedsters "they looked like a copy

 Auburn Speedsters Company